 Briefings --During the audit, when important issues arise, the auditors may schedule formal briefings with management.
 The significance of the issues determines the level of management asked to participate.

-The OIG will schedule an exit conference to go over a discussion draft of the report.
+The OIG will schedule an exit conference to go over the preliminary results of the audit.
 The purpose of the exit conference is to communicate audit results to auditee management and to obtain management's comments on proposed findings and recommendations before the formal draft audit report is issued.
 In many instances, the issues presented by OIG at the exit conference were previously discussed with management.
 This is management's opportunity to impact the findings and recommendations prior to issuance of the draft report.
 Management's input is important to ensure that the audit results are fairly presented, audit recommendations are reasonable and feasible, and any errors or misrepresentations are corrected.

 Draft Report - After field work is completed and management's comments on the discussion draft at the exit conference have been considered, a draft audit report is prepared.
 The draft report will normally be issued with a request that management provide written comments within a specified time on the facts and conclusions of each finding and recommendation presented in the report.
 The draft report is officially a "work-in-progress" and is not a public document.

 Final Report - At the end of the response period, after reviewing and assessing the auditee's written response to the draft report, OIG issues the final audit report to the DOL agency for resolution of the recommendations in the report.
 The final audit report aims to provide a fair, complete and accurate picture of the audited area during the audit period.

 Usually, the report includes a description of the scope, objectives, and methodology of the audit, a statement that the audit was made in accordance with generally accepted government auditing standards, and a description of the findings and recommendations for corrective action.
 It also includes management's written response to draft report.
 If the OIG disagrees with any of management's comments on the draft report, the reasons will be explained in the final report.